jibanes/og2vlm/README.md

 - Emulate a Symbolics space-cadet keyboard using a Mac or PC keyboard

+- Send the Lisp Listener screen to the X Server of a LAN host

+- Install and set up a Telnet service onto a Debian-based host

+- Connect from OG2 to its Debian-based Genera-host via Telnet

 The repository includes screenshots showing what the OG2 screen looks like while implementing key steps and running saved worlds.
 However, it does not include the Open Genera 2 distribution.
 That is, in order to proceed you will need to download a tarball called opengenera2.tar.bz2 from a website referenced in the procedure and use it under your own responsibility regarding ownership rights.